-Block of Asset Useful life estimated by the management(In years)
+Block of AssetUseful life estimated by the management(In years)Office equipment5Furniture and fixtures5Vehicles5Computers3Servers3

-Office equipment 5

-Furniture and fixtures 5

-Vehicles 5

-Computers 3

-Servers 3

 The management has estimated, the useful lives of the above class of assets taking into consideration, the usage and replacement policy of such class of assets.
 Basis the above evaluation, the useful lives of the assets pertaining to the block Furnitures and fixtures, Vehicles and Servers are lower than those indicated in Schedule II to the Companies Act, 2013.
 The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at each financial year end and adjusted prospectively, if appropriate.
-Assets costing INR 5,000 or less are fully depreciated in the year of addition, based on the usage pattern at such assets.